sooxt98/spotify-crack-chrome-app/README.md

 2. Make sure **Developer mode** (in the upper right corner) is ON.
 3. Drag & drop the folder that contains this repo there.
 4. Open Spotify Web and open chrome `Options > More Tools > Create Shortcut...`
+5. Check `Open as window` & hit Create
-5. Open Spotify as App
+6. Open Spotify as App